The Kawate Lab

-Claire is a second year undergraduate student in the College of Arts and Sciences at Cornell University pursuing a biology major with a concentration in computational biology.
+Claire is a third year undergraduate student in the College of Arts and Sciences at Cornell University pursuing a biology major with a concentration in computational biology.
 She is interested in molecular biology, systems biology, cell biology, and bioinformatics.
 Claire is from Brookline, Massachusetts and a graduate of Brookline High School.
 At Cornell University, Claire is a member of the Cornell Undergraduate Research Board and a student mentor through the club Step Up.

 Martina is a junior studying Health Care Policy in the College of Human Ecology.
 She was born in Buenos Aires Argentina, but now lives in Connecticut.
 In her free time, Martina likes to train for marathons, cook with her family and hang out with friends.
 In the future she hopes to get her medical degree and become a surgeon.